-Due to cost restrictions in science and astronomy instruments development, an reuse of engineering work should be useful.
-One modular digitization and data processing system currently exit.
-It is being developed at Berkley[6].
-CASPER is in development from around 2005.
-CASPER's designers an engineers remarkably noticed a lack of such hardware in radioastronomy science, theirs ideas are summarised in paper [7].
-Unfortunately they use proprietary connector standard and technology and develops modular system based purely on Tyco Z-DOK+ connectors family.
-CASPER data processing board with Z-DOK connectors is shown in picture 1.2.
-Z-DOK connectors have relatively high pricing (around 40 USD) [8].
-Z-DOK connectors are high quality differential pairs connectors, but price of these connectors is comparable with value of one ADC channel in our design described in following part of document.
+Due to cost restrictions in science and astronomy instruments development, a reuse of engineering work is preferable.
+There is one example of a modular digitization and data processing system.
+The system Collaboration for Astronomy Signal Processing and Electronics Research (CASPER) has been in development at the University of Berkeley [6] since around 2005.
+CASPER designers an engineers noticed a remarkable lack of such a hardware in radioastronomy science.
+Their ideas are summarised in the paper [7].
+Unfortunately they use a proprietary connector standard and technology.
+They developed a modular system based purely on Tyco Z-DOK+ connectors family.
+CASPER data processing board with Z-DOK connectors is shown in Figure 1.2.
+Z-DOK connectors have a relatively high pricing (around 40 USD) [8].
+Z-DOK connectors are a high quality differential pairs connectors.
+However, the price of these connectors is comparable with the price of one ADC channel in our design described in this diploma thesis.

 Figure 1.2.
 CASPER project ROACH-2 data processing board.
-White Z-DOK connectors for daughter ADC Boards can be easily seen in front.
+White Z-DOK connectors for daughter ADC Boards can be easily seen in the front of the board.

-In opposite to professional astronomers which uses proprietary digitization units, amateur radioastronomers currently uses multichannel sound cards [9] or self designed digitalisation units.
+In the contrary to professional astronomers, who use proprietary digitization units, amateur radioastronomers have been using multichannel sound cards [9] or self designed digitalisation units.
 Devices constructed by amateurs are usually non reproducible [10].
-It is evident that current radioastronomy lacks of proper hardware which could be used on both communities - professionals and amateurs.
-Optimal solution for this situation should be open-source hardware.
+It is evident that the current radioastronomy lacks a proper hardware which could be used by both communities, professionals and amateurs.
+The optimal solution in such a situation should be the open-source hardware.
+We follow this path in this diploma project.

-The whole design of radioastronomy receiver digitalization unit is constructed to be used in a wide range of applications and tasks related to digitalization of signal from radioastronomy receivers.
-A good illustrating problem for its use is a signal digitalisation from multiple antenna arrays.
+The whole design of the radioastronomic receiver digitization unit is meant to be used in a wide range of applications and tasks related to digitization of a signal.
+A good illustrating problem for its use is the signal digitization from multiple antenna arrays.